 House of Hope CDC Needs Your Help!

+Winter has arrived!
 We are in dire need of men’s new underwear, new socks, undershirts, sweatshirts, and hats and gloves in addition to personal hygiene products such as shampoo, soap, deodorant, disposable razors, and shaving cream.
-If you can organize a drive to collect these items at your work or civic group please contact Stephen Hartley at email@example.com or call 401-463-3324 ext 208 or visit our AMAZON WISH LIST to purchase an item now.
+If you can organize a drive to collect these items at your work or civic group please contact George Evans Marley at GMarley@thehouseofhopecdc.org, call 401-463-3324 ext 208 or visit our AMAZON WISH LIST to purchase an item now.